ErikLillehagen/kodprov-az/README.md

-# Hello there
+# README
-I had a lot of fun building this app.
+This is a simple web app that lets you search for tv-shows.
+You can view detailed information about the shows too!

+##If I had more time I would have added:
+* More tests
+* A way to add shows to favourites
+* History so a user can see past searches
+* Greater details about shows
+* Accessibility improvements (better contrasts, A11y)

-Some issues I had:
+##Some issues I had:
 * I have not found a way to search for more than 10 items.
-Perhaps possible, but nothing about it in tvmazes documentation, and I didn't have time to experiment
+Perhaps possible, but nothing about it in tvmazes documentation.

 # Installation